xjxxjx1017/Destructible-Terrain-With-Phaser/README.md

 4. Destructible object collision check with another moving destructible object?
 Returns 2 points where the destructible object first reached each other.

-6. Desctructable Object save/load (serialization) ( already one in /spacewarrealism repo, wait for pulling )
+6. Desctructable Object save/load (serialization) ( already done in /spacewarrealism repo, wait for pulling )

 ## Pending Task List (implement on high demand only)